Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 Fixed an issue with the "leap meter" where there were no proper translations

-## LF_DevTest_Improved

-SOON:

-Better texturing

-Better geometry

-Better lighting

-Better skybox

 ## Changes

-Weapons no longer have "The" at the start of their name, hopefully solving various issues. ( NOT DONE: Versions for other languages )
+Weapons no longer have "The" at the start of their name, hopefully solving various issues.

 Gravity gun now uses the HL2 texture